Lymphatus/caesium-image-compressor/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Application Log**
+If you can, please provide your application log.
+The location of the file depends on your platform, but they usually are:
+- Windows:
+- macOS: /Users/your_username/Library/Application Support/SaeraSoft/Caesium Image Compressor/caesium.log

 **Additional context**
 Add any other context about the problem here.